How did 5 ideas to inspire our children to read the Bible start?

 He certainly does not see “mommy reading the Bible” because my Orthodox Study Bible is ALSO on my phone.

 That morning, when he made my bed, I reflected on the other rituals that I should visually share with him.
-I resolved to make the effort to read a printed Bible and not an e-Bible.
+I resolved to attempt to read a printed Bible and not an e-Bible.

 If he “sees” me reading my Bible, he might, in turn, automatically read his Bible as a ritual.
 However, if that does not become an automatic impulse,